aditocco2/EECE590X/README.md

 - Navigate to the image directory specified by the CSV / Python script (usually `/imagepools/alivebeef` or `/imagepools/quantumbeef`)
 - `Upload`, select/drag the image, and finish with `Save`

+#### Uploading Images in Mass
+For convenience, there is a script to extract all images from a specified range of problem sets.
+Here is how to use it:
+- Open a terminal in `EECE590X`
+- `python3 extract_images.py <problem set numbers>`
+- For example, `python3 extract_images.py 18-20 22` takes all images from problem sets 18, 19, 20, and 22
+The images will be copied to `EECE590X/images` where you can then upload all of them to Brightspace at once.

 ### Upload Questions to the Question Library
 - Go to `Quizzes` -> `Question Library`
 - Make a `New` -> `Section` (basically a folder)